Outlook to 2029, 14th Edition

 Fluorine is the most chemically reactive element and world fluorspar demand is dominated by the chemical industry.
-This dominance is expected to continue throughout the outlook period to 2021.
+This dominance is expected to continue throughout the outlook period to 2029.

 All fluorochemicals are derived initially from the manufacture of hydrofluoric acid (HF), itself produced from acid-grade fluorspar (acidspar).
 The largest chemical sector application for HF is in the production of fluorocarbons.
-Overall, production of fluorocarbons is estimated to have consumed approximately 1Mt of HF in 2016, requiring >2Mt of acidspar.
+Overall, production of fluorocarbons is estimated to have consumed approximately 1Mt of HF in 2018, requiring >2Mt of acidspar.
 This was split between non-feedstock fluorocarbons and feedstock fluorocarbons and other fluoro-organics.
-Consumption of acidspar, driven mainly by this sector, increased in 2016 and early 2017.
+Consumption of acidspar, driven mainly by this sector, increased in 2018 and early 2019.
 In contrast, demand for metallurgical grade fluorspar, metspar, declined.
 Metspar now accounts for just 39% of total world demand for fluorspar.